Services open on 11/16/2025. In the meantime, the Word Wrangling blog and free resources are available.

 The Hero’s Journey and the more contemporary Writer’s Journey are templates.
-They provide a pattern for a particular genre of novel.
+They provide a pattern for adventure stories and similar genres.

 A premise describes a situation.